-JEE Advanced 2019 result declared; check results at this direct link
+JEE Advanced 2019 result and final answer keys released; check results at this direct links

 JoSAA is expected to begin the counselling process in the next few days and details will be released soon.